 Tents/Canopies/Temporary Membrane Structures

 Permits approved and issued by the Minneapolis Fire Inspections or Minneapolis Construction Code Services are required to erect a canopy, tent, and/or membrane structure for any purpose.
 All structures shall conform to the structural strength, fire safety, means of egress, accessibility, light, ventilation, and sanitary requirements to ensure public health, safety, and general welfare.
 Tent/Membrane Structure requirements and authority are under Chapter 31 of the Minnesota State Fire Code.
 Additional requirements may include a Building Permit, Mechanical Permit, Plumbing Permit, and/or a State of Minnesota Electrical Permit based on the requirements of Section 3103 of the Minnesota State Building Code and the Minnesota Electrical Code.
+See additional requirements and Application for Temporary Uses in Existing Buildings.

 Air-inflated Structure.
 A structure that uses air-pressurized membrane beams, arches or other elements to enclosed space.
 Occupants of such a structure do not occupy the pressurized areas used to support the structure.